-Term Definition Administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant application processes.
-Application form The document or computerised submission system that applicants use to apply for funding under the grant opportunity.
+Term Definition Administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant application processes Application form The document or computerised submission system that applicants use to apply for funding under the grant opportunity.
 Assessment criteria Are the specified principles or standards, against which applications will be judged.
 These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings.
 AusIndustry The division of the same name within the department.
-Commencement date The expected start date for the grant activity.
-Committee The body established by the Department to consider and assess eligible applications and make recommendations for funding under the program.
+Chief Investigator The key researcher with primary responsibility for the scientific oversight and the management of the research activities funded by this grant opportunity.
+Commencement date The expected start date for the grant activity Committee The body established by the Department to consider and assess eligible applications and make recommendations for funding under the program.
 Commonwealth Grants Rules and Guidelines (CGRGs) Establish the overarching Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
-Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration.
-Completion date The expected date that the grant activity must be completed and the grant spent by.
-Date of effect Can be the date on which a grant agreement is signed or a specified starting date.
-Where there is no grant agreement, entities must publish information on individual grants as soon as practicable.
-Decision maker The person who makes a decision to award a grant.
-Department The Department of Industry, Innovation and Science.
-Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
-Assessment criteria may apply in addition to eligibility criteria.
-Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 4.1.
+Under this overarching framework, non-corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration Completion date The expected date that the grant activity must be completed and the grant spent by Date of effect Can be the date on which a grant agreement is signed or a specified starting date.
+Where there is no grant agreement, entities must publish information on individual grants as soon as practicable Decision maker The person who makes a decision to award a grant.
+Department The Department of Industry, Science, Energy and Resources.

-Term Definition Eligible application An application or proposal for services or grant funding for which the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Term Definition Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
+Assessment criteria may apply in addition to eligibility criteria Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 4.1.
+Eligible application An application or proposal for services or grant funding for which the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
 Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 4.2 and Appendix A. Footprint The footprint is the outline of the total area of the lot or site surrounded by the exterior walls of a building or portion of a building, exclusive of courtyards.
 Grant activity/activities Refers to the project/tasks/services that the grantee is required to undertake.
 Grant agreement Sets out the relationship between the parties to the agreement, and specifies the details of the grant.
 GrantConnect Is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The individual/organisation which has been selected to receive a grant.
 Grant funding or grant funds The funding made available by the Australian Government to grantees under the program.
 Grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 A grant opportunity is aimed at achieving government policy outcomes under a Portfolio Budget Statement Program.
-Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Innovation and Science Australia.
 Minister The Australian Government Minister for Health.
-Minor Capital Works Minor/general repair, maintenance and/or upgrade projects that directly contribute to project outcomes and objectives.
-These works must not change the footprint of current premises.